Directed By: Earl Bellamy

 Trivia: This made-for-television movie was released theatrically overseas

 The '70s was the decade of the disaster movie, not only on the big screen (Airport, The Poseidon Adventure, The Towering Inferno) but the small one as well.
-As a kid, I watched a number of made-for-television disaster flicks, including The Savage Bees, Smash-Up on Interstate 5, and this film, Fire!, about an out-of-control fire and the Oregon community it terrorizes.
+As a kid, I watched a number of made-for-television disaster flicks (The Savage Bees, Smash-Up on Interstate 5), including 1977's Fire!, about an out-of-control blaze and the Oregon community it practically destroys.

-Unfortunately, Fire! is too much character development, and not enough action.
-The attempt to rescue Judy lacks any real excitement, and the firefighting sequences are nothing more than shot after shot of guys shoveling dirt on the blaze.
+Unfortunately, Fire! is too character-driven, and does not feature nearly enough action.
+The attempt to rescue Judy lacks any real tension, and the firefighting sequences are nothing more than shot after shot of guys shoveling dirt onto the blaze.
 There are a few tense moments, and a cool stunt or two (one volunteer falls from a tall tree, completely engulfed in flames), but it isn’t until the fire starts reaching populated areas that things get thrilling, and by the time that happens, there’s not a whole lot of movie left!
-While Fire! is certainly far from the worst of the ‘70s disaster flicks, It’s not nearly intense enough to rank among the best.

 No comments: